jgke/Joulu_2014-15/README.md

         $ make doc

-After compilation, documentation is located at doc/*.pdf, and doxygen output is located at doc/html/index.html.
+After compilation, documentation is located at doc/*.pdf.
+Doxygen output is located at doc/doxygen/index.html, and test coverage reports are at doc/coverage/index.html.

 depends on:
 * texi2pdf
 * doxygen
+* gcov
+* lcov

 usage
 =====